johnsonjh/PolyPascal/README.md

 * See the [`erm/`](erm) directory for information on the tools developed to facilitate the translation.

+## Extras

+* The [`PPAS_T3/`](PPAS_T3) directory contains the source code for a program to convert PolyPascal‑86 programs so the `UPGRADE` utility shipped with Borland Turbo Pascal 4.0 for DOS can successfully process them, and a copy of the PolyPascal‑86 Turtlegraphics Package for the IBM PC.

 ## Availability

 * [GitHub](https://github.com/johnsonjh/PolyPascal)
 * [GitLab](https://gitlab.com/johnsonjh/polypascal)

-## See also

-* The [`PPAS_T3/`](PPAS_T3) contains the source code for a program to convert PolyPascal‑86 programs so the `UPGRADE` utility shipped with Borland Turbo Pascal 4.0 for DOS can successfully process them, and a copy of the PolyPascal‑86 Turtlegraphics Package for the IBM PC.

 ## License